10+ Things To Do In Altea, Spain In One Day

 Altea Beaches

-Without a doubt, one of the best things to do in Altea is to hit the beach.
-Along its 6 km-long coastline, the town offers many stunning beaches, most of them less crowded than those in Benidorm.
+Without a doubt, one of the best things to do in Altea is to hit the beach, no matter the season.
+Along its 6 km-long coastline, the town offers many stunning beaches, most of them less crowded than for example ones in Benidorm.
 So if you’re looking for a quieter more relaxed atmosphere – Altea is your place.

 The most popular Altea beaches are Playa la Roda (closest to the city center), Playa De Altea, Playa del Albir, and Playa de L’Espigó.
 Remember that most of them aren’t sandy but pebbly, so consider taking sunbeds, and hard-soled flip-flops with you.